World AIDS Day

 We have the tools required to prevent the transmission of HIV.
 We have the tools required to prevent anyone dying from AIDS.

-We have the tools to stop transmission, we have the tools to stop people dying, but people are still acquiring HIV and people are still dying of AIDS-related illnesses.
+While we have the tools to stop transmission and to stop people dying, people are still acquiring HIV and people are still dying of AIDS-related illnesses.
+So, where’s the disconnect?

 What’s missing is the political will to allocate the resources required to stop the transmission of HIV around the globe.